 You can also re-order columns from the column panel by dragging column names up and down.

-Click on a column icon to change the column type or delete the column, or right-click the column name.
+Click on a column icon (or right-click the name) to change the column type or delete the column.

 Double-click on a column name to rename it